faxg/azure-batch-snippets/custom-image.md

 1. Azure subscription with **Owner** or **Contributor** permissions
 2. Azure CLI installed (`az --version` ≥ 2.57.0).
 Or use the Cloud shell in the Azure portal.
 3. Existing resource group in `switzerlandnorth` called `PrepGroup`
-4. Prepared Ubuntu 20.04 VM in `switzerlandnorth` with:
+4. Prepared Ubuntu 20.04 VM in `switzerlandnorth` named `SourceVM` with:
    - Required libraries installed
    - Azure Linux Agent (waagent) configured
    - No sensitive data (already deprovisioned if needed)
 5. Storage account in `switzerlandnorth` with:
    - Azure File share named `batchdata`
-   - Python scripts uploaded to `scripts/` directory
+   - Python scripts and data uploaded to `scripts/` directory
-   - Input data in `inputs/` directory

 ---